iweekes27/College-Projects/README.md

 # College-Projects
-A Collection of some the work I completed for my programming assignments in CWRU
+A Collection of some of my facvorite work I completed for my programming assignments in CWRU